base-org/blob-archiver/README.md

 # Blob Archiver
-The Blob Archiver is a service to archive and query all historical blobs from the beacon chain.
-It consistens of two
+The Blob Archiver is a service to archive and allow querying of all historical blobs from the beacon chain.
+It consists of two components:
-components:

 * **Archiver** - Tracks the beacon chain and writes blobs to a storage backend
 * **API** - Implements the blob sidecars [API](https://ethereum.github.io/beacon-APIs/#/Beacon/getBlobSidecars), which